 CRM tools are helping you to follow up your key customers in order for them to be automatically lead towards a special page with relevant offers when they visit your website.
 At the call center, you can even routes your best clients through your customer service or first choice offer in order to provide the best possible service.
 The same care can be provided to clients that fit within the type of profile that you have targeted even if they don’t represent a significant turnover.

 The CRM software can also assess if clients answer better to visits, web offers, online presentations, emailing campaign or other approaching methods.
 A good start to reduce sales costs.

-CRM tools that are adopted by a company is depending on a lot to its size, to the complexity of its IT system, and to the volume of its client base, big enough, or not, to be followed up by a sale and basic turnover report.
+CRM tools that are adopted by a company depends on a lot, to its size, to the complexity of its IT system, and to the volume of its client base (big or small) to be followed up by a sale and basic turnover report.
 However, any company that takes the initiative to implement better strategies to benefit even more of its clients will gain something.
 These strategies are also profitable for clients.
 They show how the company is worried about them and the way to serve them.

 Scoring techniques help you to eliminate customers that are not profitable, this in order to nurture the best ones, assigning a score to each client (like a grade, or a letter—A, B, C, etc.).
 They complement traditional segmentation techniques.

 Scoring helps to reinforce the collaboration between marketing and sales teams.
 Common definition of scoring criteria is helping to implement common goals.

 It has to include both explicit and implicit criteria, as much as compartmental ones that are crucial to identify what motivates the purchase of the leads, for example:

 You also have to plan activity or behavioral criteria, for example:

 Each criteria will be given a number of points out of 100.
 For example, if you target, in priority, companies from the agro-food industry with 50 employees, you can assign 10 points to a company with more than 50 employees, as well as 10 points to a company from the targeted sector.